floweredscarf/su25/policies/index.md

 While we can’t predict how many hours you will spend on the course, here is a brief breakdown of what you will have to do in this course.

-- Four 2-3 hour practical labs per week on Monday - Thursday.
+- Four 2 hour practical labs per week on Monday - Thursday.
-- Two one-hour lectures per week on Monday and Wednesday.
+- Two one-hour live lectures per week on Monday and Wednesday, with pre-recorded lecture videos to watch before class.
 - One homework per week (total of 6).
 - Two exams (one midterm, one final) in the 8 weeks of the course.
 - Four projects in the 8 weeks of the course.